camoverride/traces/README.md

 - `python overlay_loop.py`
 - `python stream_images_loop.py`

-currently SLOW - takes ~5 mins to save frames,
+currently takes about 40 seconds to save 5 sec video to memmap and 30 secs to create composites from two 5s memmaps